Jeep maker Stellantis makes a new contract offer as auto workers prepare to expand their strike

 The UAW is seeking pay raises of more than 30% over four years, a restoration of defined-benefit pensions for all workers, and a 32-hour work week for 40 hours of pay.
 The companies are offering around 20% on pay and are staunchly resisting some of the union’s other demands.

+Yolanda Downs, who works at a Stellantis assembly plant, wants an end to lower wage scales for new workers, another UAW priority.

+“I want everyone to make a good living and a fair living,” said Downs, who wore a red union shirt as she marched with about 200 other UAW members in front of Stellantis’ U.S. headquarters outside Detroit.
+“If I’m working on one side of the line and I’m making $30, and the person across from me is making $15 an hour, how is that fair?”

-There was progress between one automaker and a labor union, but it happened in Canada.
+There has been recent progress between one automaker and a labor union, but it happened in Canada.

-Ford and Unifor, which represents Canadian auto workers, announced that they reached a tentative agreement on a new 3-year contract just hours before a strike deadline.
+Ford and Unifor, which represents Canadian auto workers, announced late Tuesday that they reached a tentative agreement on a new three-year contract just hours before a strike deadline.
 Terms of the deal were not disclosed.
 If ratified, it would cover more than 5,000 workers and provide a model for similar deals at GM and Stellantis operations in Canada.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that the GM plant is in Bedford, Indiana, not Illinois.